PraveenGeorgeRyan/Pokemon_Explorer/README.md

 A modern, responsive web application that allows users to explore information about Pokémon using data from the PokéAPI.

+## Live Demo

+The application is deployed and can be accessed at: [https://pokemon-explorer-two.vercel.app/](https://pokemon-explorer-two.vercel.app/)

 ## Overview

 This application was developed as part of a full-stack developer assignment.
 It demonstrates proficiency in: